-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Britton Deerfield Schools (the School District) for the year ended June 30, 2017.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards (and, if applicable, Government Auditing Standards and the Uniform Guidance), as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated May 8, 2017.
-Professional standards also require that we communicate to you the following information related to our audit.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Britton Deerfield Schools (the School District) for the year ended June 30, 2018.
+Professional standards require that we provide you with the following information related to our audit.